 A late fifth instar monarch will generally crawl away from the milkweed plant it was feeding on to find a secure location where it forms a silk pad and hangs upside down in a J shape before shedding its skin one last time to expose the bright green chrysalis.
 In 8 to 15 days, an adult emerges, pumps fluid to its wings to give them shape, and spends several hours drying before it is ready to venture off to find nectar or a mate.

-To watch a timelapse of a monarch emerging from its chrysalis, watch this video.
+Watch a timelapse of a monarch emerging from its chrysalis here.